-Tim is Chairman of the Tim Fairfax Family Foundation and the Vincent Fairfax Family Foundation and director of the Foundation for Rural and Regional Renewal.
+Tim is Chairman of the Tim Fairfax Family Foundation and director of the Vincent Fairfax Family Foundation and Australian Philanthropic Services.

-Tim is Patron of the AMAQ Foundation, the University of the Sunshine Coast Foundation, Volunteers for Isolated Students Education and the Flying Arts Alliance Incorporated and the Australian Rural Leadership Foundation.
+Tim is Patron of the AMAQ Foundation, the University of the Sunshine Coast Foundation, Volunteers for Isolated Students Education, the Flying Arts Alliance Incorporated and the Australian Rural Leadership Foundation.

 Tim takes an active leadership role in promoting philanthropy in Australia.
 He is passionate about supporting rural, remote and regional communities, particularly for students from low socioeconomic backgrounds.

 Tim has a range of business interests.
-He is a Director of Cambooya Pty Ltd, Rawbelle Management Pty Ltd and is also Principal of TV Fairfax Pastoral, Strathbogie Pastoral Company and JH Fairfax & Son, which operate ten rural properties in Queensland and New South Wales involving beef cattle, fine wool and grain.
+He operates nine rural properties in Queensland and New South Wales involving beef cattle, fine wool and grain.